zhenjl/zen31/content/blog/2016-analyzing-security-trends-using-rsa-exhibitor-descriptions.md

 * There's no mention of _docker_ in any of the years, and only 5 mentions of container in 2016.
 This is a bit of a surprise given the noise docker/container is making.
 This is likely due to most customers care more about management for new technologies than security.
 * The word _firewall_ dropped 151 spots in 2016.
 I want to speculate that it is due to the dissolving of perimeters, but I can't be sure of that.
 * As much as noise as _blockchain_ is making, there's no mention of the word.
+* The word _behavior_ (as in behavioral analysis) has also gained drastically over the past few years, going from #370 in 2012 to #78 in 2016.
 * See other findings below.

 ### Top Words